Mookie Betts Preview, Player Props: Dodgers vs. Brewers

 Mookie Betts At The Plate

-- Among the qualifying hitters, he ranks 13th in batting average, while his on-base percentage ranks seventh and he is fourth in slugging.
+- Among the qualified batters in MLB action, he ranks 13th in batting average, seventh in on-base percentage, and fourth in slugging.

-- Betts will look to extend his four-game hitting streak.
-He's batting .368 in his last outings.
+- Betts is batting .526 during his last games and is riding a five-game hitting streak.

-- In 76.8% of his 112 games this season, Betts has picked up at least one hit.
-He's also had 30 multi-hit games.
+- Betts has picked up a hit in 87 of 113 games this season, with multiple hits 31 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.